ContinuumRoboticsLab/opencontinuumrobotics/_drafts/101/2022-10-02-cc-kinematics.md

 define the robot's configuration and consist of triplets of curvature
 $$\kappa \in \mathbb{R}^{m}$$, the angle of the plane containing the arc
-$$\phi \in \mathbb{R}^{m}$$, and arc length $$\ell \in \mathbb{R}^{m}$$, where $m$ is the number of constant curvature arcs.
+$$\phi \in \mathbb{R}^{m}$$, and arc length $$\ell \in \mathbb{R}^{m}$$, where $$m$$ is the number of constant curvature arcs.
 Alternatively, the relationship $$\theta = \kappa s$$ allows parameterization based on the angle $$\theta$$ by which the arc bends.